2019 Monarch moments & more! ~ Mondays 12:15

 Certified Monarch Watch Way Station are being established throughout the grounds as a collaborative effort between BTG, the Chautauqua Institution lead by Betsy Burgeson, Supervisor of Landscapes and Gardens and home owners to create habitats for our butterflies.
 In concert with BTG’s newest initiative, Butterflies & Blooms, we’ll continue this effort each season, with the ultimate goal of certifying the entire Institution as a sanctuary for monarchs, the first in the nation!

-During the Monarch Moments season, topics have included the plight and progress of the monarch butterfly.
+During previous Monarch Moments seasons, topics have included the plight and progress of the monarch butterfly.
 We learned about this insect’s amazing migratory journey to and from the mountains of central Mexico and the perils it faces along the way.
 The monarch population remain dangerously low, due to factors like herbicide destruction of host and nectar plants, pesticide use, illegal logging in the monarchs’ overwintering grounds in Mexico, as well as non-human factors such as harsh weather and disease.

 Why do Monarchs Matter?